TheBigRoomXXL/tinyfeed/docs/usage.md

 ## Configuration

-You can change the default behavior of tinyfeed and customize it's settings using
+You can change the default behavior of tinyfeed and customize its settings using
 flags:
 ```txt
 Flags: